 I have always believed that nature is a very good teacher, we are just not very good students.
 So in June, I decided to pay attention to the birds and I even told them to keep the change.
-So please let me know if it was worth it in the end😁.
+Please let me know if it was worth it in the end!

-I recently came accross a Wikipedia article on a mythical bird called Goofus.
-It’s also called the Fillamaloo, Killy loo or the Flu-fly bird.
+I recently came across a Wikipedia article on a mythical bird called Goofus.
+It’s also called the Fillamaloo, Killy loo, or the Flu-fly bird.

 It is not the colourful description of the bird that got my attention but the unusual behaviour it exhibits.

 The Goofus is said to fly backwards as it doesn’t care where it’s going, only where it has been.
 The Goofus bird, though a myth, comes with a lesson.
 It is usually likened to a person who is low in intellectual curiosity and indifferent to their forward direction.